cirosantilli/markdown-style-guide/index.md

 - is popular.
 Any popularity measure will be taken into account, e.g. GitHub stars, Google Rank, etc. 2K+ GitHub stars makes for a very strong case.

+# Alternatives system

+Disputed points will be given multiple alternatives.

+The recommended option will be chosen by voting.

+Alternatives will be listed here and given an ID.
+If you want to use the alterantive, link to this guide and list the alternatives.

 # Why fork Carwin

 This guide was forked from [carwin/markdown-styleguide](https://github.com/carwin/markdown-styleguide/tree/9121c77bd177a3ade6713d50ab1228782d7c02a7) because there were many important points in which we disagreed.
 This guide proposes: